-Gulf of Maine Councilors are leaders of state, provincial and federal agencies, First Nations, tribal, and non-governmental organizations.
+Gulf of Maine Councilors are leaders of state, provincial and federal agencies, First Nations, non-governmental organizations and the private sector.
 The Gulf of Maine Council fosters consensus-based decision making and collaboration among a wide range of parties with an interest in the Gulf.
 Its meetings are open to the public and its activities reflect diverse public input.

 Representatives of government agencies, academia, businesses and non-government organizations participate in the Council's many committees and initiatives.

-Leadership of the Council rotates every two years, with one of the five states or provinces serving as the Secretariat.
+Leadership of the Council rotates every two years, with one of the five states or provinces serving as the Secretariat and coordinating the Council's work.
 Jurisdictions have the option of inviting federal partner agencies to assist or co-lead during their Secretariat.
-In June 2018, the New Brunswick Secretariat will be passed to Maine for the next two years.
+Contract staff located around the region work with the Council to help accomplish goals, and non-profit associations support the Council in both Canada and the United States.
+The 2016 - 2018 New Brunswick Secretariat will be passed to the Maine 2018 - 2020 Secretariat in June 2018.